 What if I return to work?
 Your annuity continues.

 Purchase service credit

 Purchasing additional service credit increases your monthly retirement benefit for the rest of your life.
 You can purchase between one and 60 months of service credit in whole months.
+Purchasing service credit will increase your monthly benefit, but it will not increase the years of service posted on your account.
 The increase to your benefit is calculated using the same formula as your retirement benefit.
 This additional service credit is available at the time of your retirement only.
 Also, you cannot use the additional credit to qualify for retirement (it won’t increase your years of service).
 If you are including leave cash-outs in your Final Average Salary (FAS) you can choose to have your purchased service credit bill created after these cash-outs have been applied.
 Both the cost to purchase and the increase to your benefit may be higher if cash-outs are included in the calculation.

 More about the service credit annuity

 When can I purchase?
 When you are retiring.

 Are there limits to the amount of service credit I can purchase?
 Minimum: One month; Maximum: 60 months.